zloybik/zloybik/README.md

 i have chance to die, like 60%, because I've got 45% blood left in my body and I won't know the result until the summer.

 I write code for the project and also for my leisure time, I like to do it.

+Result: Rn is not summer
+If on summer(July) result is a same, its means i`m dead.